-Attempting to describe the city's culture, we only came up with the collection of distinct illustrations below.
+Attempting to describe the city's culture, I only came up with the collection of illustrations below.
 But it must be noted that these are not distinct groups.
 There is so much crossover, so many stereotypes being broken.

 The coal seemed endless, and it was high quality, so Nanaimo grew steadily for the next half century.
-People came from all over the place to exploit the coal, timber, sandstone, fisheries, and each other.
-Try to imagine a bustling town described by Charles Dickens, carved out of the mossy, forested coastline of the Gulf Islands region.
+People came from all over to exploit the coal, timber, sandstone, fisheries, and each other.
+Imagine a bustling frontier town accessible only by boat, carved out of the mossy, forested coastline of the Gulf Islands region.

 North America's last Hudson's Bay Company free-standing bastion (blockhouse) is here in Nanaimo.
-We call it the Bastion of course, and its cannons are still fired on occasion, inviting citizens to look out across the harbour and to remember ships breaking up under fire 150 years ago, as they tried to land on the shore and pillage the fort.
-(But, that never actually happened, though the explosion of the Oscar in 1913 was far more exciting, anyway.)
+We call it the Bastion of course, and its cannons are still fired on occasion, inviting citizens to look out across the harbour and to remember the Dutch ships that broke up under fire 150 years ago, as they tried to land on the shore to pillage the town.
+(I'm just making that up for fun — but the explosion of the Oscar in 1913 was far more exciting, anyway.)

 Nanaimo is thriving.
 Nanaimo is dead.

 This is an old city (for BC), and no amount of teal-coloured paint will hide the rot at our wharfs.
-Nanaimo has a Pacific Northwest Gothic thing — you know, that thing with tugboats and ravens and a cloudy sky.
-It's palpable as you walk downtown, or explore the thunderous beaches and misty forests.
+Nanaimo has a Pacific Northwest Gothic thing — that thing with tugboats and ravens and a cloudy sky.
+It's palpable as you walk downtown or explore the thunderous beaches and misty forests.

-It's a "ghost town" to the extent that there was a boom and it's over.
-We're no longer digging millions of tons of high-grade coal out of the ground, like we did in the Victorian era and onward into the first third of the twentieth century.
-There were ridiculous amounts of money moving around in those days, and the streets of Nanaimo were packed by a much denser population.
+It's a "ghost town" to the extent that there was a boom and it sort of ended 60 years ago.
+Or at least it changed - we're no longer digging millions of tons of high-grade anthracite coal out of the ground like we did for 100 years.
+There were ridiculous amounts of money moving around in those days, and the streets of Nanaimo were packed by a much denser population (all wearing fine hats regardless of their social classes).
 It must have been very cool, to be in a seaside city like Nanaimo in the days before television and cars.

-The expansion of the city northward, with big-box stores and huge malls every few blocks along the highway, has drained the crowds out of the older, more interesting part of Nanaimo.
-Many residents never even come downtown.
-But that's changing.
+The 1980s/1990s expansion of the city northward, with big-box stores and huge malls every few blocks along the highway, drained the crowds out of the older, more interesting part of Nanaimo.
+(But the downtown has seen a huge revitalization since the mid-2000s and continues to develop with dense residential developments.)

 Nanaimo is also a ghost town on account of its...ghosts.
 Whether or not you believe in the paranormal, you must be sensitive to the massive historic legacy everywhere you look: dilapidated buildings, old bottles poking out of colourful dirt, shorelines piled with shell middens of the first peoples.
 Strolling around Newcastle Island in particular, one is aware of human activity spanning a thousand years and more; the island was a longtime seasonal home for villages of native peoples, then it was crawling with Europeans and Chinese and Japanese between the 1850's and 1940's.